lucy-gelderloos/java-fundamentals/inheritance/README.md

 - **Notes:**
   - `priceCategory` options are "$", "$$", "$$$", "$$$$"
   - `businessType` options are "restaurant", "shop", "theater"
-  - If restaurant is not part of a chain, chainName should be ""
+  - If restaurant is not part of a chain, chainName is ""

 ### Shop.java